Skip to content

 Before/after: what 3 extra languages bring

-Real numbers from Bashir's saffron shop, average of the first 3 months before and 3 months after the language setup.
-Realistic for a diaspora shop in food:
+Illustrative numbers for a typical diaspora setup in the food niche, average of the first 3 months before and 3 months after the language setup.
+Realistic ranges, individual results may vary significantly:

 MetricWith 2 languagesWith 5 languagesDelta